Licence Number: 2013-FHI-028

 Qualifications: Every application will be considered on its individual merits.
 The Pastoral Formation Institute accepts a wide range of qualifications, and we always try to judge applications on the basis of academic potential.
 We do consider a very wide range of academic, vocational, and professional qualifications, as well as work and other appropriate experiences and skills.

-Language: Proficient in Maltese and English.
+Language: Primary level understanding of Maltese and English.